ArminJo/Arduino-OpenWindowAlarm/README.md

 | [![YouTube video](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/pictures/OpenWindowAlarm1.jpg)](https://youtu.be/6l_QOM59nyc)<br/> OpenWindowAlarm on a windowsill | [![Instructable](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/pictures/instructables-logo-v2.png)](https://www.instructables.com/id/Arduino-Open-Window-Detector-for-Winter/) |

 # Functional overview
-Every 24 seconds a reading is taken of the ATtiny internal temperature sensor which has a resolution of 1 degree.
+Every 24 seconds a reading is taken of the ATtiny internal temperature sensor which has a resolution of 1 degree and a short flash is emmited.
-If temperature is lower than the "old" temperature value, an **alarm is issued five minutes later** if by then the condition still holds true.<br/>
+If the temperature is lower than the "old" temperature value, an **alarm will sound five minutes later** if the condition still holds true by then.<br/>
-**Detection of an open window** is indicated by a longer 20 ms blink and a short click every 24 seconds.
+**Detection of an open window** is indicated by a longer 20 ms flash and a short click every 8 seconds.
-**Low battery** is indicated by beeping and flashing the LED every 24 seconds.
-The beep and the flash are longer than for an open window detection.
+**Low battery** is indicated by the LED flashing and the device beeping every 24 seconds.
+These beeps and flashes are longer than those for open window detection.

+At **startup**, the wait time between window open detection and activation of alarm in minutes (`OPEN_WINDOW_ALARM_DELAY_MINUTES`) is indicated by the number of flashes.
+E.g. 5 flashes indicate 5 minutes between first detection of open window and the alarm.

 # How to make your own
 ### The parts you need: